(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Whether you already own residential rental properties or you’re still deciding if real estate investing is how you want to build wealth, the idea of purchasing commercial real estate may have crossed your mind.

-Commercial real estate investing is very different from residential real estate investing so before you can start calculating potential profits of a CRE deal there are many things to do and know about this alternative type of investing.
+Investing in commercial real estate is very different from residential real estate investing so before you can start calculating potential profits of a CRE deal there are many things to do and know about this alternative type of investing.

 It’s wise to spend time educating yourself early so you can make the smartest decision possible as you continue building and securing your financial house.

 - Benefits of Owning CRE